whateverhappenshappens/HMS_APP/README.md

 ### Models
-- represent data as entity and relationship among them.
+- represent data as an entity and relationship among them.

 ## Spring Boot